akoranne/camunda-microservices/README.md

 # camunda-microservices

-This example contains microservices built with embedded Camunda BPM
+This example contains microservices built with embedded Camunda BPM.

+Please see individual projects for each details